lephare-photoz/lephare/README.md

 # Request and help

-If you need help with the code, or if you have features requests, please use the github issue system to let us know about it
+If you need help with the code, or if you have feature requests, please use the github issue system to let us know.

 # Acknowledgements
 [![Template](https://img.shields.io/badge/Template-LINCC%20Frameworks%20Python%20Project%20Template-brightgreen)](https://lincc-ppt.readthedocs.io/en/latest/)